axel-paillaud/inventorio/README.md

 ### Change the language

-You can choose between French and English languages.
+We can choose between the French and English languages.
 When changing language, the webpage is updated dynamically (without reloading), and the language is saved in the current session (e.g., `$_SESSION`).

 Default language is french.